 Prince Hall Freemasonry – Origins

-The origin of African Lodge, America’s first black Masonic lodge, dates to c.1778 and to Prince Hall (c.1738-1807), a prominent black leader in Boston, Massachusetts.
-Hall was a staunch proponent of equal treatment and education for blacks, and the abolition of slavery and the slave trade.
-His additional legacy to Masonic history came when Prince Hall and fourteen other free black men were initiated on 6 March 1775 by Sergeant John Batt and formed African Lodge No.1.
-Batt was a member of Lodge No. 441, Irish Constitution, which was attached to the 38th Regiment of Foot in the British Army.
-The regiment was stationed in Boston; it subsequently left for Nova Scotia and New York.
+The origin of America’s first black Masonic lodge, African Lodge No. 1, is widely stated as dating to 1775.
+The lodge was established by Prince Hall (c.1738-1807), a prominent black leader in Boston, Massachusetts.
+Hall was a staunch proponent of equal treatment and education for blacks, and advocated the abolition of slavery and the slave trade.
+His place in Masonic history dates to the formation of African Lodge when Hall and fourteen other free black men were initiated by Sergeant John Batt, a member of Lodge No. 441 (IC), which was attached to the 38th Regiment of Foot in the British Army.
+The regiment was stationed in Boston from 1774 and fought throughout the early part of the War of Independence before being posted to Nova Scotia and then to Staten Island in 1776.
+Research undertaken by Dr Oscar Alleyne and John Hairston indicates that Batt was discharged from the 38th Foot in Nova Scotia and returned to Boston where in 1778, not 1775, he initiated Hall and fourteen others on 6 March; Batt later fought for the American colonialists as a mercenary.

-On 2 March 1784, Prince Hall petitioned the Premier Grand Lodge of England with the help of William Moody, Worshipful Master of the Lodge of Brotherly Love, No. 55, in London, England, for a warrant.
+In common with most American lodges, African Lodge met sporadically during the War of Independence and, post-war, Hall sought to legitimize its status with recognition from other Boston lodges.
+They declined, either through racism, because they viewed African Lodge as irregular, or both.
+Frustrated, in 1784, Prince Hall petitioned the Premier Grand Lodge of England for a warrant.
+In doing so, he enlisted the help of William Moody, Worshipful Master of the Lodge of Brotherly Love, No. 55, England.
 The arrangements are set out in a letter and petition sent by Hall to Moody:

 Permit me to return you my hearty thanks for your brotherly courtesy to Brothers Reed and Mene, when in a strange land, and when in a time of need you were so good as to receive them as brothers and to treat them as kindly as they inform me you did.
 What you have done to them, I look upon as done to me and the whole of us, for which I give you many thanks and likewise to all the Lodge.
 I hope they behaved themselves as men and as Masons with you, if not I would be glad if you would be so good as to let me know of it and they shall be dealt with accordingly.